chamoncode/chamoncode/README.md

 -->

 - 👋 Hi, I’m Hicham aka @chamoncode
-- 👀 I’m interested in software architecture, data and entrepreneurship
+- 👀 I’m interested in big data, cloud and entrepreneurship
-- 🌱 I’m currently learning data science and github actions
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking for freelance missions as a tech lead or technical data architect I can act as CTO for small/medium companies
-- 📫 You can reach me at hicham.amchaar.pro@gmail.com
+- 📫 You can reach me at hicham.amchaar@ehantechnologies.com

 <!---
 chamoncode/chamoncode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.